 The default option for web analytics tools for many organisations.
 It’s free and being the most popular web analytics tool there is a constant stream of posts on how to get the best out of Google Analytics.
 What I love about Google Analytics is that the user interface is intuitive and because it’s from Google it integrates really easily with other Google solutions such as the SEO tool Google Search Console, their A/B testing tool Google Optimize and AdSense.

 The tool is also generally fast to generate reports, no waiting around for data to be processed or sent to you via email.
 It’s a great tool to begin getting into web analytics.

 Ensure you migrate your Google Analytics implementation to Google Tag Manager to give you the full benefits of an agile and flexible tag management platform.
 Once you have installed Google Analytics you will need to set it up and this article takes you through the basics.
-For reports to use here are 12 Awesome custom Google Analytics reports created by experts .
-For common mistakes in setting up Google Analytics see this post by Natalie Henley.
+For reports to use here are 12 Awesome custom Google Analytics reports created by experts.
+For common mistakes in setting up Google Analytics see this excellent post by Natalie Henley.

 The free version of Google Analytics offers most features that smaller organisations need and implementation is simple and quick.
 It uses sampled data when you have over one million unique dimension combinations in standard reports, or more than 500,000 for special queries, such as in custom reports.